-- A list of the medications you take at home
+- A list of the medications you take at home.

-- Your rescue inhaler (such as albuterol for asthma), if you have one
+- Your rescue inhaler (such as albuterol for asthma), if you have one.

-- Only the money you may need
+- Only the money you may need for the day.

-- A case for your glasses
+- A case for your glasses.

-- Your Health Care Proxy form, if you have completed one
+- Your Health Care Proxy form, if you have completed one.

-To reach the garage, enter East 66th Street from York Avenue.
+To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a tunnel that goes from the garage into the hospital.
-For questions about prices, call 212-639-2338.
-There are also commercial garages nearby, on East 69th Street between First and Second Avenues and on East 65th Street between First and Second Avenues.
+There is a pedestrian tunnel that you can walk through that connects the garage to the hospital.

-Your procedure will take place in the Endoscopy Suite at the main hospital, which is located at 1275 York Avenue.
-Take the M elevator to the 2nd floor.
+Your procedure will be done in the Endoscopy Suite at MSK’s main hospital.
+The building is located at 1275 York Avenue, between East 67th and East 68th Streets.

-Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
+Once you arrive at the hospital, you will be asked to state and spell your name and date of birth many times.
 This is for your safety.
-Patients with the same or similar names may be having procedures on the same day.
+People with the same or similar names may be having procedures on the same day.

 After changing into a hospital gown, you will meet your nurse.
-If you are going to receive anesthesia, your nurse will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
-At first, you will receive fluids through the IV, but it will be used later to give you the anesthesia.
-Your nurse will also check your heart rate, breathing, and blood pressure.
+They will check your heart rate, breathing, and blood pressure.
+If you’re going to receive anesthesia during your procedure, your nurse will also place an intravenous (IV) line into a vein, usually in your hand or arm.
+At first, you will get fluids through the IV, but it will be used later to give you the anesthesia.

 After Your Procedure